bbauska/W3Cx-3of5/README.md

 <h6>This is a H6 heading</h6>
 <p>
 These headings define a hierarchy, as shown by the default sizes given by the browser.
-This hierarchy can also be used to define *an outline of the document*.
+This hierarchy can also be used to define <i>an outline of the document</i>.
 To illustrate this, we have used a browser extension.

 Here is the result for the previous example:</p>